bat-literature/bat-literature.github.io/README.md

 # BatLit: The Bat Literature Project

 This repository contains the sources that produce https://batlit.org.
 The website is currently hosted by GitHub Pages and uses Jekyll, GitHub's default static site generator.
-Please note that this site also contains metadata, and batlit references lists.
+Please note that this site also contains BatLit Corpus metadata, Zenodo integration data, as well as automatically generated batlit references lists.

 ## Files

 There's many files in the repository.
 Some are listed below to get situated.

-[```index.md```](index.md) - contains the https://batlit.org landing page
+ * [```index.md```](index.md) - contains the https://batlit.org landing page
-[```datapaper.md (draft)```](datapaper.md) - technical background on BatLit and the associated BatLit Corpus versions
+ * [```datapaper.md (draft)```](datapaper.md) - technical background on BatLit and the associated BatLit Corpus versions

 ## Contributing